sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-system-builders.md

     **Note: There are several pauses in the script.
 You will be prompted Y/N for the Apply operation if this is Compact OS deployment.**

-1.  **Note: Only use compact OS on Flash drive based devices as compact OS performance is heavily dependent on the storage device capabilities.
-Compact OS is NOT recommend on rotational devices.
-Please reference** [Compact OS](https://msdn.microsoft.com/library/windows/hardware/dn940129.aspx) **for more information.**
+1. Note: Only use CompactOS on Flash drive based devices because CompactOS performance depends on the storage device capabilities.
+CompactOS is NOT recommend on rotational devices.
+For more information, see [Compact OS](https://msdn.microsoft.com/library/windows/hardware/dn940129.aspx).

-    Please remove USB-A and USB-B then type
+    Please remove USB-A and USB-B then type:

         Exit

-## Section 6.
-Update images manually by using AUDIT MODE (online servicing)
+## Update images manually by using AUDIT MODE (online servicing)

-**IMPORTANT**: Connecting the computer to internet is not recommended during manufacturing stages.
+**Important**: Connecting the computer to internet is not recommended during manufacturing stages.
 It is not recommended to get the updates from Windows Update in audit mode.
 This will likely generate an error while generalize + syspreping the machine from audit mode.

 1. Windows boots in AUDIT mode and by default, user profile settings are removed during the generalization process.

-2. If installing Office refere to section 6.1 for Office Single image v15.4 or section 6.2 for Office 2016
+2. If installing Office, refer to [Preload Microsoft Office single image v15.4 OPK](#preload-microsoft-office-single-image-v15.4-opk) for Microsoft Office Single image v15.4 or [Preload Microsoft Office 2016](#preload-microsoft-office-2016) for Office 2016

-### 6.1.
-Preload Microsoft Office Single Image v15.4 OPK
+### Preload Microsoft Office single image v15.4 OPK

-**OBTAIN**: Download Microsoft Office Single Image v15.4 from [OEM Partner Center](http://www.microsoft.com/OEM/en/installation/downloads/Pages/office-single-image-v15-opk.aspx).
+Download Microsoft Office Single Image v15.4 from the [OEM Partner Center](http://www.microsoft.com/OEM/en/installation/downloads/Pages/office-single-image-v15-opk.aspx).

-1. Run command prompt with administrative rights
+1. Open an elevated command prompt.

-2. Copy the content of the OPK to a directory which will be OfficeSingleImagev15.4InstallationDirectory
+2. Copy the content of the OPK to a directory, which will be OfficeSingleImagev15.4InstallationDirectory.

 3. Navigate to the installation directory.
-Installation directory is the folder which contains the files shown in below figure.
+The installation directory is the folder that contains the files shown in following figure.

-    <code>Cd C:\&lt;OfficeSingleImagev15.4InstallationDirectory&gt;</code>
+        Cd C:\<OfficeSingleImagev15.4InstallationDirectory>

     ![Installation directory](images/installationdirectory.png)

-    **IMPORTANT:** The installation process for the OPK is the same for computers that run 32-bit operating systems or 64-bit operating systems.
+    Important: The installation process for the OPK is the same for computers that run 32-bit operating systems or 64-bit operating systems.
 You can preload the 32-bit version of Office 2013 on computers that run either 32-bit or 64-bit operating systems.
 You can preload the 64-bit version of Office 2013 only on computers that run 64-bit operating systems.
-To prevent possible compatibility issues with add-ins or third-party applications, preload ***only the 32-bit version*** of the OPK on both 32-bit and 64-bit computers.
+To prevent possible compatibility issues with add-ins or third-party applications, preload *only the 32-bit version* of the OPK on both 32-bit and 64-bit computers.

-1. Run oemsetup.en-us script
+1. Run oemsetup.en-us script.

         oemsetup.en-us.cmd

-1. After installation is complete, Microsoft Office Single Image v15.4 OOBE application tile will be placed on Apps view
+1. After installation is complete, Microsoft Office Single Image v15.4 OOBE application tile will be placed on Apps view.

 2. To pin the to the start screen please see *Section 4.2.4 Pinning Desktop Apps to Start Screen and Taskbar* and type in **%allusersprofile%\Microsoft\Windows\Start Menu\Programs\Microsoft Office.lnk** to &lt;AppIdOrPath&gt; property.
-Please see that this customization already takes place in USB-B\AnswerFiles\UnattendSysprep.xml answer file
+Please see that this customization already takes place in USB-B\AnswerFiles\UnattendSysprep.xml answer file.

-### 6.2 Preload Office 2016
+### Preload Microsoft Office 2016

-Please reference the [OEM Partner Center](https://www.microsoft.com/oem/en/installation/office/Pages/index.aspx#fbid=Pm9Tzt0sXR4) for the latest information on when Office 2016 installation file will be available for download as well as the Office 2016 installation guide.
-This white paper will be updated shortly after Office 2016 releases.
+Please reference the [OEM Partner Center](https://www.microsoft.com/oem/en/installation/office/Pages/index.aspx#fbid=Pm9Tzt0sXR4) for the latest information on when the Office 2016 installation file will be available for download, as well as the Office 2016 installation guide.
+This guide will be updated shortly after Office 2016 releases.

-### 6.3 Prepare system for recovery with Push Button Reset
+### Prepare the system for recovery with Push Button Reset

 Please reference [Push-button reset](https://msdn.microsoft.com/library/windows/hardware/dn938307.aspx) and [Windows Recovery Environment (Windows RE)](https://msdn.microsoft.com/library/windows/hardware/dn938364(v=vs.85).aspx) and [Hard Drives and Partitions](https://msdn.microsoft.com/library/windows/hardware/dn898577.aspx) for more information.